alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/2024-checkins-malvika.md

 ## 13-02-2024
 - Linkedin page: process for review
+  - MS: I am not sure where this request is coming from, but yes, please create an issue justifying that X and Mastodon have not been very successful after Twitter down fall.
+Linkedin uses another recommended platform for the RCM work and is aligned with the Turing policy.
+Tag me if you'd like me to comment!
 - Buttondown platform: confirmation/email for people to transfer accounts
+  - MS: I can't send the email before payment!
+I can wait for Kit to reply before I purchase and send the request.
+Please send an email to Kit with the details you shared with us on Slack.
 - Working Group documentation review
+  - MS: Please send it to me.
+I am supposed to review it before we add that to GH.
 - Community Call
+  - MS: Let's have a shared PPT.
 - Scriberia images
+  - MS: Please email back saying we don't need to change colour, but the next time we should keep the colour from the colour pallet.
+    - Opportunity to revisit browsable image gallery idea.
+- Workshops and talks
+  - MS: we should update the cal, have KW agree/disagree on ACM.

+Thank you for all the discussion and work!
+All the best with the review process

 ## 30-01-2024
 - Accepted for School of Commons programme!
+  - MS: Congratulations !
 - Discussed art and science, gap between optimism and practicality, responsibility of facilitating a third space
 - Questions about newsletter (january 2024 - switching to buttondown, sending last message on tinyletter)
+  - MS: Have the newsletter sent from tinyletter, buttondown request should then go out.

 ## 16-1-2024
 - Current tasks